Floer trajectories and stabilizing divisors: Transversality and compactness

 On components without tangencies, the element $\eta$ vanishes near any point $z \in C$ at which the derivative $\d u(z)$ of the map is non-zero, by an argument similar to that in McDuff-Salamon \cite[Proposition 3.2.1]{ms:jh}: The linearization of \eqref{olp} with respect to the almost complex structure on the sphere components is

 At any point $z \in C^{\thick}$ where $\d u (z) \neq 0$ we may find an infinitesimal almost complex structure $\tau$ such that the right hand side of \eqref{iota} pairs non-trivially with $\eta(z)$.
 It follows that $\eta$ must vanish in a neighborhood of $z$.
 Unique continuation for solutions to $D_u^* \eta = 0$ implies that $\eta$ vanishes identically.
-Surjectivity for the linearized operator for constant pseudoholomorphic spheres and disks implies that $\eta$ vanishes also on the ghost components of the domain.